smseerat/MCW-Hybrid-identity/README.md

-### Let us know how we’re doing!
+## Microsoft Cloud Workshops - Retirement Survey

-Please take a moment to fill out the [Microsoft Cloud Workshop Survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyEtIpX7sDdChuWsXhzKJXJUNjFBVkROWDhSSVdYT0dSRkY4UVFCVzZBVy4u) and help us improve our offerings.
+As we look to streamline content and improve training, we are considering retiring the Microsoft Cloud Workshop (MCW) program.
+Please take a moment to fill out the [Microsoft Cloud Workshop Survey](https://forms.office.com/r/834zwtaNtK) and give us your feedback.

 # Hybrid identity